 Midtown Grill

 Widely reputed to serve the best steak in Amsterdam, the Midtown Grill is on the ground floor of the Amsterdam Marriott Hotel – conveniently close to both the buzzing Leidseplein and the leafy Vondelpark.
-For years, I’d avoided hotel bars and restaurants but that fusty reputation has all changed, and nowadays Amsterdam hotels are genuine contenders on the dining and drinking scene.
-And indeed, the Midtown Grill served a damn good steak.
+And indeed, they do serve a damn good steak.
 I tried the dry-aged, corn-fed ribeye from the US, and the MRIJ filet mignon from the Netherlands.
 Both pieces of meat cut like butter and were perfectly seasoned.
 If you like sharing, the kitchen will serve your steaks already sliced and kept warm on the table, so you and your dining companions can take strips of whichever cuts you like.
 And while the meat is tender enough that you don’t really need a steak knife, the fun part is getting to choose one: from a delicate French Sabatier knife to a Japanese KAI knife that resembles a miniature samurai sword.

 Cafe Carbon